stonybrook-lin539/main/source/background/03_sets/00_basic_notation.md

 :::

 Sets can contain arbitrary objects, including other sets.
-However, the members of a set are just the elements immediately contained by the set, not what might in turn by contained inside of those elements.
+However, the members of a set are just the elements immediately contained by the set, not what might in turn be contained inside of those elements.

 ::: example
 The set $\setof{a, \setof{b}}$ has two members: $a$ and $\setof{b}$.